 Once a year, the Board carries out a systematic evaluation in which the Board members have the opportunity to state their views on the working procedures, Board materials, their own performance and that of the other Board members in order to develop the work of the Board and provide the nominating committee with a relevant basis for decision ahead of the AGM.

 Board committees

-The Board's procedural plan contains instructions regarding the compensation committee and audit committee.
-The work of both committees is performed by the Board as a whole.
+The Board's procedural plan contains instructions regarding the audit committee, compensation committee and investment committee.
+The work of the audit committee is performed by the Board as a whole.